 If they have issues with your product or your service, how fast you resolve that issue is also meeting the need of significance.
 You will not let them down because they matter to you!
 (See how significance can also impact your brand?)

 So today, look at your offer and your overall product.
-How do you meeting the need of significance?
+How do you meet the need of significance?
 And if you’re not, what are you going to do to get it in there?